ayanle22/Second_Repo/README.md

 # Second_Repo

-This is the second project to practice Git.
-Gettingh used to Git is really hard.
-I hope I will master it someday in the future.
+Gobolada Somliya

+This is a Java Swing GUI program to show different states in Somalia and their capitols.